PranavRudra/CMSC433/Lecture15.md

 - no distributed system is safe from partition tolerance, so we must choose between consistency and availability
   - consistency: every read receives the most recent write (or an error)
   - availability: every request receives a non-error response
-  - partition tolerance: system functions despite an arbitrary number of messages being dropped or delayed by network
+  - partition tolerance: system functions despite network dropping or delaying an arbitrary number of messages

 ## ACID vs. BASE